Areas of Expertise

-Prior to coming to AARP, Ari worked at the Rand Corporation, and he has taught courses in statistics and public policy.
-He has undergraduate degrees from Swarthmore College, an M.A. from the University of Maryland, and is currently a Ph.D. candidate in Measurement, Statistics, and Evaluation at the University of Maryland, College Park.
+Before coming to AARP, Ari worked at the RAND Corporation and taught courses in statistics and public policy.
+He has undergraduate degrees from Swarthmore College and a master’s degree from the University of Maryland.
+He is a PhD candidate (ABD) in measurement, statistics, and evaluation at the University of Maryland.